 The law does not impose any waiting period between a contribution and a conversion (step 4).
 However, some are concerned that if you convert too soon, it can be seen as an abuse.

 There is no official guideline for how long you should wait.
-Some say a few days; some say 30 days; some say 6 months; some say wait until the next year.
+Some say a few days; some say 30 days; some say 6 months; some say wait until the end of the year.
 Pick a time you feel comfortable with.

 Having the money sit in a traditional IRA for a short period of time is not going to kill you.
 The tax on the earnings won’t be much because you won’t have a lot of earnings.